statelyai/xstate/docs/packages/xstate-solid/index.md

 });
 ```

-### `useInterpret(machine, options?, observer?)`
+### `createService(machine, options?, observer?)`

 A SolidJS hook that returns the `service` created from the `machine` with the `options`, if specified.
 It starts the service and runs it for the lifetime of the component.
-This is similar to `useMachine`; however, `useInterpret` allows for a custom `observer` to subscribe to the `service`.
+This is similar to `useMachine`; however, `createService` allows for a custom `observer` to subscribe to the `service`.

-`useInterpret` returns a static reference (to just the interpreted machine) which will not rerender when its state changes.
+`createService` returns a static reference (to just the interpreted machine) which will not rerender when its state changes.

 To use a piece of state from the service inside a render, use the `useSelector(...)` hook to subscribe to it.